tambo-ai/conversational-github/README.md

 # Conversational GitHub Issue Interaction

+A web app that with a natural language interface for managing GitHub issues, built with [tambo ai](https://tambo.co/) for AI-powered UI.

+## Setup Instructions

+To run locally:

+1. Get a Tambo AI API key:

+- run `npx tambo init`

-to run locally, create a GitHub OAuth App:
+2. create a GitHub OAuth App:

 - Go to GitHub Settings > Developer Settings > OAuth Apps > New OAuth App
 - Set the Application name